Michael S. Roth: President of Wesleyan University

-Closure of Green Street Arts Center

-The Green Street Art Center, having opened in 2005, closed in 2017 at Roth's decision.
-As The Wesleyan Argus described it, "the Green Street Center has provided programming that many residents have found essential, from hip-hop, comedy, theater, and Shakespeare performance programs to a STEM summer camp for girls and a math training program for local teachers."
-As stated in the Hartford Courant by community members regarding reactions by members of the North End community of Middletown:"They're worried about losing a whole generation of kids who have so much potential but don't have the opportunity to do much," she said.
-"What is the alternative to the youth who are in those programs when it closes?
-This is as successful as Middletown has been toward creating a youth center."

 Coeducation of Fraternities

 In 2014, Roth instituted the requirement that in all fraternities at Wesleyan, "Women as well as men must be full members and well represented in the body and leadership of the organization."
 This was in reaction to reports of sexual assault in frat houses over the years, including the years of violent activity at the house of the now dissolved Wesleyan chapter of Beta Theta Pi.
 While giving organizations three years to comply, Wesleyan did not give students the option to live in single-sex frats for the 2015–16 school year.
 The Wesleyan chapter of Delta Kappa Epsilon (DKE) called the decision "political correctness gone wrong" and filed a discrimination lawsuit against Wesleyan.
 In the case, where the Kent Literary Club (KLC), the alumni chapter of DKE, was suing Wesleyan University, the jury ruled in KLC's favor on the grounds that Roth had given frats three years to meet requirements, and the option for living in single-sex frats was taken away within a year.
 Wesleyan took the case to the Connecticut Supreme Court, which heard oral arguments in the case in early 2019.
 On March 5, 2021, the Connecticut Supreme Court "reverse[d] the judgment of the trial court and remand[ed] the case for a new trial."
 On March 22, 2022, the University "reached a settlement in the Kent Literary Club et al. v.
 Wesleyan University et al. court case ... ending the case seven years after the lawsuit was initially filed."